neo4j/neo4j/community/cypher/cypher/README.txt

 * Use File -> Import... -> Existing Maven Projects to import the project.
 * After the import has finished, right-click on the project and -> Maven -> Update Project Configuration...
+* Make true to set the scala library container to version 2.10.*